Marianna3011/Library-system/library-cassandra/README.md

 ### How to run?

-- Go to a directory containing "frontend" directory
+- Go to a directory containing "frontend" directory (library-cassandra)
 - Run with command: python -m frontend.app
 - Needed dependencies are listed in requirements.txt file